varffs/c-gent-net/content/sections/1_Digital society, labour and power/copy.md

-I'm a Fellow in Media and Communications at the London School of Economics and Political Science, and the writer behind [*Cyberboss: The Rise of Algorithmic Management and the New Struggle for Control at Work*](https://shop.novaramedia.com/products/cyberboss) (Verso Books), which is coming soon in Korean, Spanish, Italian and simplified Chinese.
+I'm an LSE Fellow in Media and Communications at the London School of Economics and Political Science, and the writer behind [*Cyberboss: The Rise of Algorithmic Management and the New Struggle for Control at Work*](https://shop.novaramedia.com/products/cyberboss) (Verso Books), which is coming soon in Korean, Spanish, Italian and simplified Chinese.

 I write and talk about digital technology and informational capitalism.
 One way I do this is through attention to work as a social activity where the political and ethical stakes of interfaces, algorithms and AI can be worked out.
 Of course, I'm really interested in power, agency and justice.